Weekly Blog wk15

-WEEKLY BLOG, week 15.
-I’ve included a crowd-pleasing 90s TV Quiz you can throw in as an extra round.
-Welcome to this week’s WEEKLY BLOG, available online and as a PDF download that you can print and take with you.
-This post is packed with additional content to assist quiz hosts, DJs and presenters.
+This week’s Blog includes a FREE Food Themed Quiz you can throw in as an extra round.
+Welcome to WEEKLY BLOG, available online and as a pdf download that you can print and take with you.
+Packed with additional content to assist quiz hosts, DJs and presenters.

 MID-WEEK SPORT… taking place this week